wagskydive/unity-tdd-helper/README.md

 Unity Editor Tool

-* Editor Window:

-> UML diagram window
+* UML diagram window
   > visualizes the system from my-system.json/ Project class?

-> project creation window
+* project creation window
-> class creation
+* class creation
-> function creation
+* function creation

 * Test Creator
 > creates tests from function defenitions
 >

 * creates and reads  my-system.json file with the structure of the system